Planning Board and Zoning Board

 Application for the Farmingdale Planning & Zoning Board of Adjustments.

-When you follow the procedures discussed above, your input will have maximum impact on the Public Meeting deliberations.
+When you follow the procedures discussed below, your input will have maximum impact on the Public Meeting deliberations.

 In many ways, the procedures are similar to courtroom procedures.
 The chairperson conducts the meeting as a judge might and the Board is comparable to a jury that votes to make a final decision.

 All members of the Planning Board are resident volunteers who are appointed by the Mayor and serve in the public interest without compensation.
 Board members are required to complete a state-mandated training course, which is also available to the public.

 Each year, Board members file financial disclosure statements required by the New Jersey Ethics Law with the Municipal Clerk.

 When an application is announced by the chairperson, the applicant or his/her attorney comes forward.
 If the applicant is to provide testimony, he/she introduces him/herself, affirms that his/her testimony will be truthful (while being sworn under oath by the Planning Board Attorney) and then explains the nature of the application.
 If the applicant is represented by an attorney, the attorney presents the application and, where applicable, the order of the applicant’s expert witnesses.
 If there are expert witnesses, they will be sworn in before presenting their testimony.

 Following the testimony of each witness, the Board will ask questions and seek clarifications needed for an informed review of the application.
 The chairperson will then ask if there are any questions from the public regarding the testimony.